Advances in Artificial Intelligence: A Review for the Creative Industries

-Phenaki \cite{villegas:phenaki:2023} exploits transformers to generate variable length videos, but the quality is lower than those based on DMs.
-Evaluations of these methods can be found in \cite{Liu:FETV:2023}.
-More recent work has applied spatiotemporal layers to model temporal dynamics \cite{Gupta:Photorealistic:2024}.
-The transformer blocks have been redesigned for latent video diffusion modeling with window-restricted spatial and spatiotemporal attention.
-LaVie \cite{wang2025lavie} demonstrates that simple temporal self-attention mechanisms, when combined with rotary positional encoding, are sufficient to capture the temporal correlations inherent in video data.
-The image-to-video generation process is analogous to text-to-video methods, but it conditions diffusion models on images rather than text.
-Some approaches further enhance generation by incorporating both textual descriptions (to guide motion) and images (to define objects and scenes) as inputs \cite{wu2025customcrafter}.
-Many more free and commercial tools for video generation are now emerging.
-These include Veo 3 by Google DeepMind\footnote{https://deepmind.google/models/veo/}, Kling AI\footnote{https://www.klingai.com/}, Pika 2.2\footnote{https://pikartai.com/pika-2-2/}, Hailuo AI\footnote{https://hailuoai.video/}, etc. Though not perfect, the generated videos are close to reality (visit their websites for showcase examples).
+Phenaki \cite{villegas:phenaki:2023} uses transformers for variable-length outputs, though with lower quality than DMs.
+Comprehensive evaluations appear in \cite{Liu:FETV:2023}.
+More recent work applies spatiotemporal layers to model dynamics \cite{Gupta:Photorealistic:2024}, redesigning transformer blocks for latent video diffusion with restricted spatial and spatiotemporal attention.
+LaVie \cite{wang2025lavie} shows that simple temporal self-attention, combined with rotary positional encoding, effectively captures temporal correlations.
+Image-to-video generation is analogous to text-to-video but conditions diffusion models on images rather than text; hybrid approaches combine textual descriptions (for motion) and images (for scene layout) \cite{wu2025customcrafter}.
+An increasing number of free and commercial tools are emerging, including Veo 3 by Google DeepMind\footnote{\url{https://deepmind.google/models/veo/}}, Kling AI\footnote{\url{https://www.klingai.com/}}, Pika 2.2\footnote{\url{https://pikartai.com/pika-2-2/}}, and Hailuo AI\footnote{\url{https://hailuoai.video/}}.
+Though not perfect, their generated videos appear remarkably realistic.}